Last updated on February 15th, 2024 at 01:05 am

 If the cotton is organic, even better.

 Note: Don’t go out and buy fancy new kitchen towels; use your old tshirts or cotton dresses that you’ve been meaning to throw away.
-Let’s recycle within our homes.
+Let’s recycle to make our zero waste kitchen essentials.

 You can wash and reuse cloth numerous times.
 Just wash it like you do your other clothes (but separately so as to not stain the clothes that you wear).
 You might need stronger cleaning stuff to remove the oil and grease captured in your kitchen rags, and I suggest using baking soda and vinegar to achieve that cleanliness.
 Do not bring in another problem into your kitchen by going for a stronger industrial cleaning product.
 They are unnecessary, and cause more harm than you realise.
 Besides, vinegar and baking soda work just as well, without all the toxic chemicals.
 But ridding your kitchen of toxins happens in Week 3, so hold on until then.

 A cloth rag, at the end of its lifespan, when it’s an old rag (ha!), it can be given/sold to recycling groups or, well, I’m not fond of throwing things away, but sometimes that’s all you can do.
 Dispose of things responsibly, though.
 This is why it’s important to choose, right from the beginning, materials that decompose well.